Living Architecture Documentation: Keep Your Docs Always Current - Archyl Blog

 Letting Perfect Be the Enemy of Good

-You don't need 100% coverage and a perfect drift score to have useful living documentation.
-A Container diagram that covers 80% of your services and is updated weekly is vastly more valuable than a comprehensive documentation set that was accurate six months ago.
+You don't need full coverage and a perfect drift score to have useful living documentation.
+A Container diagram covering most of your services and updated weekly is worth more than a complete documentation set that was accurate six months ago.
+Set the CI threshold below where you are today and raise it when the team is ready, rather than gating on a number nobody has ever hit.

 How Archyl Enables Living Architecture Documentation